llaske/sugarizer/README.md

 * Sugar Presence
 * Sugar Collaboration

-As a thin client, it does not run offline and requires a permanent network connection to a Sugarizer Server.
+As a web application, it does not run offline and requires a permanent network connection to a Sugarizer Server.

-Each Sugarizer Server provides its own copy of the Thin Client.
+Each Sugarizer Server provides its own copy of the Web Application.

-# Client
+# Application

-Sugarizer Client is a cross-platform application for installing on any GNU+Linux, Windows, Mac OS X, Android, iOS, or Chrome OS device.
+Sugarizer Application is a cross-platform application for installing on any GNU+Linux, Windows, Mac OS X, Android, iOS, or Chrome OS device.

-Features are the same as Thin Client, plus:
+Features are the same as Web Application, plus:

 * Runs completely offline, without accessing any server
 * Some features (like collaboration) do a require network connection

-To run **Sugarizer on your PC** (GNU Linux/Mac OS/Windows), close any running instances of Chrome and re-launch it using the command line:
+To run **Sugarizer Application on your PC** (GNU Linux/Mac OS/Windows), close any running instances of Chrome and re-launch it using the command line:

     chrome --allow-file-access-from-files index.html